 By December 1830, Kinkead had become a citizen of Mexico and was still operating the whiskey mill.
 In 1830, he was joined by a 30-year-old Missouri carpenter named Edmond Conn.
 He helped Conn to gain his own citizenship and when Conn was baptized as a Roman Catholic in 1834, he took the name “Francisco”.

 In 1834 Kinkead and Conn applied for a grant of land near present-day Mora, in northeastern New Mexico.
 Before they even received the grant in 1835, they moved there with several hundred other settlers from the Taos Valley.
 They called their town Santa Gertrudis de Mora, or simply Mora.

-Kinkead’s next door neighbor was a man named Jose Manuel Sauso who was married to a beautiful woman named Teresita Sandoval Sauso.
+Kinkead’s next-door neighbor was a man named Jose Manuel Sauso who was married to a beautiful woman named Teresita Sandoval Sauso.
 The couple had married when Teresita was just 17-years-old and the pair had four children.
-She was 23 at time Kinkead met her.
+She was 23 at the time Kinkead met her.